- Free Agency

 Monday’s Regional in Edmonton kicks off a week full of interviews, testing and drills for CFL hopefuls.
 Additional Regional Combines will take place on Wednesday in Montreal, Thursday in Toronto before the main national Combine next weekend.

 The one-day invitational combines are for players eligible for the 2014 CFL Draft.
 The top players from each combine could receive an invite to attend the national CFL Combine in Toronto from March 21 to March 23.
 The regional combines may also include non-import free agents and import free agents who play in the CIS.
 These players are not eligible for the draft and therefore cannot receive an invitation to the national CFL Combine.
 Each regional combine will invite approximately 30 to 40 football players.

-As part of our ongoing coverage leading into the 2013 CFL Combine, CFL.ca will provide up-to-the-minute stats, headlines, videos and more from the first 40-yard dash in Edmonton until the final one-on-one in Toronto.
+As part of our ongoing coverage leading into the 2014 CFL Combine, CFL.ca will continue to provide up-to-the-minute stats, headlines, videos and more from Edmonton.

 Of the 37 attendees, it could be the receiver position that garners the most attention with 11 players earning an invite.

 Twenty-one of the players are entering draft eligibility, while the remaining 16 are considered free agents.

 Of all the school’s represented, the University of Saskatchewan have the most participants with seven.
 In fact, the Huskies have a prospect showcasing their skills at every position except quarterback.
 The Manitoba Bisons and Regina Rams each have six prospects attending.

 Former Hawaii quarterback and Regina, Saskatchewan native Cayman Shutter will attend the Edmonton Regional after earning an invite to last year’s national Combine.
 Although he cannot earn another invite this year, his participation at the Regional gives the 6-foot-1 pivot another opportunity to prove to scouts that he is capable of another look.